 1939 Ensemble is percussionists Jose Medeles and David Coniglio.
-Played on vibraphone and drumkit, the music puts elegantly moody vibes melodies against skittering drum patterns.
-Bursts of noise interrupt like static electricity over the radio before a thunderstorm.
-These four mesmerizing songs come from their new release, Howl & Bite.
+Their music puts elegantly moody vibraphone melodies against skittering drum patterns.
+Crackles of noise interrupt like static electricity over the radio before a thunderstorm.
+These mesmerizing songs come from their new release, Howl & Bite.

 According to Medeles, 1939 Ensemble was inspired by Konono No.1 — a band from Kinshasa, Republic of Congo — and its recordings under the name Congotronics.
 The influential and somewhat underground recordings captured a unique club sound made with salvaged traditional Congolese instruments played through buzzy, overdriven amplifiers.
 Those led Medeles to experiment with a different way of amplifying the vibraphone.
 1939 Ensemble also uses several “found” instruments of its own, including a prized drumkit that came from a dusty SE Portland attic.
 The vintage instruments combine with bursts of electronic noise which punctuate and charge the duo’s tightly constructed songs.